NewStrangeWorlds/FastChem/_sources/sections/installation.rst.txt

   one still has to download the chemistry input data and other Python scripts from the ``FastChem`` repository in order to use the package properly.

+| The ``PyPI`` repository of ``pyFastChem`` includes binary wheels for
+  most platforms, such as Linux, MacOS, and Windows and supports several different versions of Python.
+If no binary wheel for your system is available, ``pip`` will try to compile the package from source.
+This will require a working compiler and the necessary Python development headers.

 | As an alternative, ``pyFastChem`` can also be directly installed from
   source via the ``setup.py`` script located in the root directory of ``FastChem``.
 The setup is started by